sokra/items-store/README.md

 `available` Any data is available.

-`outdated` The item is outdated and a read is queued.
+`outdated` The item is outdated and a read is queued or will be queue when the item is read.

-`update` The item was changed and a write is queued.
+`updated` The item was changed and a write is queued.

 `listening` Somebody is interested in this item.